Homemade Biscuits

 Instructions

-Prep the ingredients.
+Prep the ingredients

-• Grate the butter into a plate and place into the freezer for 20 minutes.
-THIS IS IMPORTANT!
-Do not skip it.
-Then, add the cold, grated butter to the dry ingredients bowl and mix lightly to coat.
+• Grate the butter onto a plate and place into the freezer for 20 minutes.

-Mix the dough.
+Mix the dough

-• Use your fingers to coat the butter with flour.
-Then, make a well in the center, add cold milk.
+• Add the cold, grated butter to the dry ingredients bowl and mix lightly to coat.
+Then, make a well in the center and add the cold milk.
 Let it sit and slowly incorporate the flour and milk until the dough comes together and the liquid is absorbed.
 The dough will be shaggy and fall apart.
 That is normal and exactly what you want.

 • Pour the dough and any dough crumbles onto a clean, well-floured surface.
 If the dough becomes sticky in some areas, add a bit of flour over the surfaces until it is manageable.
 Use your hands to gently bring the dough together into a cohesive rectangle.

 • Shape into a rectangle, about 9 inches long.
 Cut into thirds.
 Stack and press.
 Rotate and use a rolling pin to reinforce the shape into a larger rectangle again.
-Repeat the layering and rotating steps 4 times total.
+Repeat the layering and rotating steps 3 times total.

 • Cut the dough into 8 large square biscuits.
 Place the biscuits onto the un-greased baking sheet.
-While the oven is preheating, freeze the baking sheet with the biscuits for at least 15 minutes.
-Then, brush only the tops with egg wash.
-Bake for 30-33 minutes until the edges and the tops are golden.
+While the oven is preheating, freeze the baking sheet with the biscuits for at least 15-20 minutes.
+This helps minimize the butter melting during baking, which yields those flaky layers!

 Note: Make sure the egg wash doesn't fall over the sides.
 The eggs will seal the layers and limit the height of your lamination during baking.